chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Updates the current status of the controller to an iChen® 4.0 Server in response to a [`HOST_STATE_REQUEST`](#ichenactivitytype) message sent by the server.
+Updates the current status of the controller to an iChen® Server 4 instance in response to a [`HOST_STATE_REQUEST`](#ichenactivitytype) message sent by the server.

 ### Syntax